twhite96/tiffs-typing-hugo/content/posts/No One is Paying for Search.md

+---
-# No One is Paying for Search
+title: "No One is Paying for Search"

-There's a new search engine in town that requires you to pay for it.
+description: "There's a new search engine in town that requires you to pay for it."
+date: 2023-05-23
+---
 From kagi.com:

 > Kagi has no ads and is fully supported only by its users.
 We worked very hard to provide high quality, fast and tracking-free results at a minimum cost to ensure sustainability of our operation.